GEORGE ROBERT GOMEZ, MB ChB

 2 June, 1896 - 7 September, 1931

-George was the sixth of nine children born to Joseph Gomez and his wife Christine Pereira, at their family home at Guanapo Street in Arima, Trinidad.
-As a bit of trivia, he was a school-boy of 13 years old when his older sister, my grandmother Elsie, got married, and would be in that wonderful family wedding photo.
+George was the sixth of nine children born to Joseph Gomez and his wife Christina Pereira, at their family home at Guanapo Street in Arima, Trinidad.
+My grandmother, Elsie Mabel Gomez, was his oldest sister, and he was a thirteen year-old school-boy when she married my grandfather, Charles S. T. Sheppard.

 George received his secondary education at St. Mary's College, Port-of-Spain - a school administered by the Spiritians (Holy Ghost Fathers), a Religious Order of the Catholic Church.
 It is modeled on the English Grammar School System.
 There his academic brilliance has been recorded in several of the school's various year-books.
 In the Year Book 1913, Cambridge Local Examinations, George is placed 11th in the whole of the British Empire!